Mission: Ecuador

 learning the dynamics of small group discipleship.

-to become mature bodies of Christ, to in turn carry out the Great Commission
+to become mature members of the Body of Christ, to in turn carry out the Great Commission

-This program is designed to enable and empower the local church to stand on its own... to help it mature and become, in turn, a body carrying out the great commission.
+This ministry is designed to reach Ecuadorians in areas without the Gospel, guide them to spiritual maturity so that they become, in turn, passionate believers carrying out the Great Commission.
 In other words, our objective is to create disciples who will become missionaries, teachers, ministers, and disciplers who will multiply themselves through evangelism and discipleship.
+"Total World Impact".

 This program has the following major objectives:

-* To train the church body in basics such as evangelism and discipleship.
+* To train all believers in Christian basics such as evangelism and foundational doctrine.

 - The lack of hymnals, bibles, Sunday school material, study books, and tracts.